tastyigniter/ti-ext-api/docs/customers.md

 This endpoint allows you to `list`, `create`, `retrieve`, `update` and `delete` customers on your TastyIgniter site.

+The endpoint responses are formatted according to the [JSON:API specification](https://jsonapi.org).

 ### The customer object

 #### Attributes